programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

             "method": "pattern",
         })

-Again, silence the pdfplumber ext extraction warning, as we have verified its accuracy -
+Again, silence the pdfplumber extraction warning, as we have verified its accuracy -

     warnings.filterwarnings("ignore", message="Could not get FontBBox from font descriptor.*")